 Malaysia Malaysia

-Malaysia is up 11 places to 48th and among the low performers in this year’s CCPI.
-The country receives a medium rating for GHG Emissions, a low rating for Renewable Energy, and Climate Policy and very low rating for Energy Use.
+Malaysia ranks 49th in the CCPI, down one place and still among the low performers.
+The country receives a high rating in GHG Emissions, low in Renewable Energy and Climate Policy, and very low in Energy Use.

 Key Outcomes